-Because this is a Lanham Act case, retrospective relief (damages due to past sales of infringing products) and prospective relief (agreement to stop selling in the future) are two sides of the same coin.
-Either way, the theory of liability and damage is the same: the sale of fake Kona coffee products depresses the market price of legitimate Kona coffee products.
+Kona coffee products depresses the market price of legitimate Kona coffee products.
 As an economic matter, whether that price impact occurred in the past or will occur in the future is immaterial: the farmer loses money both times in the same way and for the same reason.
 In other words, the past misconduct (remediated) and future misconduct (prevented) cause or would cause the same injury to Plaintiffs and the class.
-See Schreck Decl.
+See Dkt.
+879-3 (Schreck Decl.)
 10 (explaining that the damages due to past infringement are the best tool to use to calculate the value of future non-infringement).
 This Court has previously accepted Dr. Schreck's methodology for valuing injunctive relief with respect to prior settlements and found that the relief was quantifiable.
-See

-Dkt.
-477 ¶ 2.
+See Dkt.
+477 2.

 Plaintiffs have previously presented expert declarations concerning the economic value of the prospective relief that they negotiated in prior settlements.
 In the first of these declarations, Dr. Michael Schreck calculated the total market price damages attributable to counterfeit Kona coffee from 2015 to 2019, and forecast the economic benefit of the removal of mislabeled coffee from the market.
 See Dkt.
 419 ¶¶ 27-34.
-Dr. Schreck has now updated those calculations, using the average annual damages amount that he calculated in his merits expert report (Dkt.
+In connection with the preliminarily approved settlement with MNS, Dr. Schreck updated those calculations, using the average annual damages amount that he calculated in his merits expert report (Dkt.
 720-2), to again calculate the economic benefit, in 2023 dollars, that Kona farmers will experience as prices react to the injunctive relief mandated by these settlements.
-He calculates that the injunctions achieved in these settlements (including the recent Mulvadi settlement) provide \$81.2 million in value to the class.
-See Schreck Decl. ¶ 7.
+He calculated that the injunctions achieved in these settlements (including this settlement with Mulvadi) provide \$81.2 million in value to the class.
+See Dkt.
+879-3 (Schreck Decl.) ¶ 7.